getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     my-cron
     ```

-1. Delete the existing staging certificates and credentials from the data volume container, then re-create the `/webrootauth/` subdirectory.
+1. Delete the existing staging certificates and credentials from the data volume container, and then re-create the `/webrootauth/` subdirectory.

     ```bash
     $ docker run --rm \